Search for:

 Category

-MALAYSIA Eddie Chuah A. LEGISLATION AND RULES A.1 Legislation International arbitration in Malaysia continues to be governed by the Arbitration Act 2005 (“Act”), to which no legislative amendment has been made since the latest amendments in 2018.
-A.2 Institutions, Rules and Infrastructure The Asian International Arbitration Centre (AIAC) continues to rise as the leading arbitration institution in Malaysia.
-On 13 November 2020, the Government of Malaysia appointed former Malaysian Federal Court judge The Honourable Tan…
+A. LEGISLATION AND RULES A.1 Legislation International arbitration in Malaysia continues to be governed by the Arbitration Act 2005, to which no legislative amendment has been made since the latest amendments in 2018.
+A.2 Institutions, rules and infrastructure The Asian International Arbitration Centre (AIAC) is Malaysia’s leading arbitration institution, with several key launches in 2021.
+A.2.1 Launch of AIAC Arbitration Rules 2021 On 1 August 2021, the AIAC launched the latest revisions to its Arbitration…